Teaching in 2018

 - as Course Coordinator and Lecturer

-In 2014 Sekhar received 'Rabindra-smriti Puraskar' [Rabindranath Tagore Prize] for his book 'Decolonisation in South Asia'.
+- 'Rabindra-smriti Puraskar' [Rabindranath Tagore Prize] (2014) for 'Decolonisation in South Asia'

-In October 2011 Sekhar was awarded a Marsden grant for his project, Dalits in the history of Partition in Eastern India.
+- Marsden grant (2011) for the project Dalits in the history of Partition in Eastern India.

 Recent theses completed under supervision